piyoki/l4t-docker/.ipynb_checkpoints/README-checkpoint.md

 ##### Flags Options Explained:

-- -d refers to running containers in detach mode (background mode)
+- -d refers to running the container in detached mode (background mode)
 - -it refers to running in interactive mode
 - --rm refers to deleting the container when finished
 - --runtime nvidia refers to using the NVIDIA container runtime while running the l4t-base container